Paribus Affiliate Marketing Guidelines

 In addition to price drops, Paribus also tracks the delivery status of online purchases at select retailers (currently Amazon and Walmart).
 If a guaranteed order arrives later than the retailer promised, Paribus automatically contacts the merchant to request compensation.

 How much does Paribus cost?

 Paribus is 100% free to join and customers keep 100% of the savings – no hidden fees, nothing your mother would frown at.

 Paribus finds you refunds when prices drop at online stores that have a price protection policy

 Paribus monitors your emails for receipts at eligible stores, then tracks the prices of the items you bought (so you don’t have to).

 When a price drops after you buy (within the time allowed in the merchant’s price drop policy), Paribus helps you get a refund for the difference.

-See the Paribus website for a list of online stores that Paribus monitors.
+See the Paribus website for a list of online stores and hotels that Paribus monitors.